Exams hosted via the CBTF support two different timings:

 - 1 hour 50 minutes

 These sessions typically start on the hour, or off-set to match in-class sessions.
-80 minute “in-class” exam sessions for Fall 2020 have been given 1 hour 50 minute timing.
+80 minute “in-class” exam sessions have been given 1 hour 50 minute timing.

 The CBTF is not enforcing any other time limits except 50 minutes or 1 hour 50 minutes.
 All of the communication the student has received from the CBTF regarding your exam is based on these session limits, which you should adopt for your exam.